BrownieO/Conlang-notes/Balkeon/index.md

 # Balkeon
 ## Introduction
 Balkeon is a conlang created by MetroMan, a Chilean translator, amateur artist and worker at Metro.
-He grew dissatisfied with Esperanto.
-Thus, he aimed for a Babelian language.
-And now, he has managed to get two speakers.
+He grew dissatisfied with Esperanto, thus he aimed for a Babelian language.
+As of now, he has managed to get two speakers.

 The full breakdown will be available at [MetroMan's website](https://www.metroman.me/).
 In the meantime, you can access the contents below.